UedaTakeyuki/connect-doc/docs/getStarted/README.md

 ./setup.sh
 ```

-This script downloads the appropriate version of the application **connect client** and makes an appropriate .service file of the unit definition of Linux service.
+This script downloads the appropriate version of the application named **connectcli** and makes an appropriate .service file of the unit definition of Linux service.

-### 3. Get deviceID
+### 3. Get device ID

 Log in or sign in to [Connect](https://connect.uedasoft.com/) service in your browser.
 You will see something like the following: